Row growsover 74 delisted parties

 It’s inconsistent with freedom of association — Shonibare

 “Any restriction is inconsistent with freedom of association.
-I have never been able to understand curtailment of political parties.
-We have been pulled into some sense of preference for our imitation of the concept of a two party system, under some misguided premise that that concept requires a legislative caveat curtailing parties to two; as Babangida Military junta did.
+I have never been able to understand the curtailment of political parties.
+We have been pulled into some sense of preference for our imitation of the concept of a two-party system, under some misguided premise that that concept requires a legislative caveat curtailing parties to two; as Babangida Military junta did.

-“You encourage factionalized entities in a restricted space.
+“You encourage factionalised entities in a restricted space.
 Indeed ruling groups will encourage factionalization to destabilize the opposition.

 To Comrade Abayomi Arabambi, Chairman of the Labour Party, Ogun State: ”The act of the INEC in de-registering some political parties is not unexpected or outside the provisions of the Constitution as it is today.